Skip to main content

 Mad Men (2007)

 It's not as though we there aren't ample opportunities for men to interact onscreen.
-The tally stands at men taking 70% of all speaking roles in film and tv, but look at the kinds of interactions that make up these conversations, even the sorts of "relationships" that are cast as the most important that men can have.
-Would we describe these as warm, uplifting encounters where the bonds of kinship are forged?
+The tally stands at men taking 70% of all speaking roles in film and tv.
+But look at the kinds of interactions that make up these conversations, even the sorts of "relationships" that are cast as the most important.
+Would we describe these as warm, uplifting connections where the bonds of kinship are forged?

 The prevalence of something like the Bechdel test attests to an urgency to create onscreen representations of honest female interaction, but there is comparatively little discussion on what good representation of male interaction looks like.
 That is the paradox of male friendship onscreen: because it is everywhere, it becomes invisible.
 Because it is the default, it never gets to be the specialty.